TiedemannLab/sciCNV/README.md

 The results of sciCNV profiling of multiple cells can be reviewed in a heatmap.
 The _heatmap3_ function is utilized.
 Single cell sciCNV values (colour-scale) for mutliple cells (y axis) are plotted either by:
-1) genomic rank-order of genes from which the CVS are derived (using _CNV_htmp_glist_ function) or by
+1) genomic rank-order of genes from which the CNVs are derived (using _CNV_htmp_glist_ function) or by
 2) the physical genomic location of the genes (manipulating  _CNV_htmp_gloc_ function).

-Option 1 has the advantage that the heatmap provides an image in which pixels map directly to the underlying (gene) data density; regions with few genes are under-represented (drawn as short stretches) while regions with many genes are over-represented (long stretches).
-Option 2 stretches (interpolates) and/or condenses the sciCNV profiles to map onto a physical genome, and thus provides a CNV picture that more closely resembles the physical chromatin structure.
+Option 1 has the advantage of providing a heatmap image in which the x-axis pixels map directly to the underlying (gene) data density; regions with few genes (and limited data) are drawn as short stretches while regions with many genes are drawn as long stretches.
+Option 2 stretches (interpolates) and/or condenses the intial sciCNV profiles to map these onto a physical genome, and thus provides a CNV picture that correlates with the physical chromatin structure.

 ```
 CNV.mat <- t( M_NF[, -ncol(M_NF)])